GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

     for (node = 0; node < G->header->size) G->data[node] = -9999.0;

-Note we must use ``G->header->size`` (size of allocated array) and not ``G->header->size`` (number of nodes in grid) since the latter is smaller due to the padding and a single loop like the above treats the pad as part of the “inside” grid.
+Note we must use ``G->header->size`` (size of allocated array) and not ``G->header->nm`` (number of nodes in grid) since the latter is smaller due to the padding and a single loop like the above treats the pad as part of the “inside” grid.

 Manipulate data tables
 ~~~~~~~~~~~~~~~~~~~~~~